|Page 1 of 2|

 Find a freestyle BMX sprocket with the right amount of teeth

-BMX Sprockets are required to create forward motion on a BMX bike.
-How much speed you can get, is determined by how many teeth you have on the front sprocket.
+BMX bike sprockets are required to create forward motion on a BMX bicycle.
+How much speed you can get, is determined by how many teeth you have on the front bike sprocket.
 Larger front sprocket gives more speed, but requires more power to pedal.
-On a Freestyle BMX Bike the most common number of teeth on the front sprocket are between 25-28.
+On a Freestyle BMX bike, the most common number of teeth on the front sprocket is between 25-28.

-On a Freestyle BMX the sprockets can be mounted with a bolt.
+On a Freestyle BMX, the bike sprockets can be mounted with a bolt.
 This is known as a bolt-drive.
-Some sprockets are mounted on a spline-compatible crank.
-Sprockets mounted on a spline-compatible crank allows more torque than bolt-drive.
+Some BMX bicycle sprockets are mounted on a spline-compatible crank.
+BMX bike sprockets are mounted on a spline-compatible crank allows more torque than bolt-drive.
 The reason is that the spline gives about 48 contact points between the sprocket and the crank opposed to the one offered in a bolt-drive.

-We have a wide variety of different sprockets that are compatible with both bolt-drive and spline-compatible cranks.
-These are delivered with a adapter for the purpose.
+We have a wide variety of different BMX bike sprockets that are compatible with both bolt-drive and spline-compatible cranks.
+These are delivered with an adapter for the purpose.
 Read more about this under the specific product description.